 One of our roles is to propose, and ask government departments for, solutions to immigration problems that we can share with students and our member institutions.

-We do not yet have many answers to your questions.
-However, we are in regular contact with the Home Office, UK education departments, and other education organisations, and we will update this information when we can tell you more.
+We are in regular contact with the UK Home Office, UK education departments, and other education organisations, and we will update this information or other relevant parts of our website when we can tell you more.

 We are limited to helping with student immigration matters.
-If you need support with other types of immigration applications, including asylum and bringing your family to the UK, please ask your university, college or school to help you find lawyers specialising in asylum, or check the lists on our website: --> Student immigration: the basics.
+If you need support with other types of immigration applications, including asylum and bringing your family to the UK, please ask your university, college or school to help you find lawyers specialising in asylum, or see the information on seeking immigration advice in Student immigration: the basics.

 Your university, college or school is also the best place to ask about help with your studies, financial matters, and counselling.
-Most will have already contacted you to ask where and how you are.
-If you cannot get in touch with them, please call our student line so we can help you do that: Contact us
+Most will have already contacted you to ask where you are and how you are.
+If you cannot get in touch with them, please call our Student Advice Line so we can help you do that.